Aluminum Yard Ramps Vs. Steel Yard Ramps

 If you are considering buying yourself a yard ramp, it’s important to know that there are essentially two kinds of ramps out there: aluminum and steel.
 There are pros and cons to each, so we’ll go over what these are and what your best option is for buying a yard ramp.

 First let’s take a look at the steel yard ramps (carbon steel yard ramps ).
-They all come in a variety of sizes, but on average steel yard ramps have a higher capacity for weight, being able to support even more than 30,000 lbs.
+They all come in a variety of sizes but on average steel yard ramps have a higher capacity for weight.
+Steel yard ramps are able to support more than 30,000 lbs.
 This also means that they last longer than aluminum ramps and are more durable.
 However, steel ramps do require much more maintenance for things such as rust and the like.
 They are also more likely to create a fire if you are loading a combustible on steel.
 The steel-on-steel friction can create sparks, leading to a fire in the process of loading.
 They are mainly used with non-combustibles as a result.

-Next is aluminum ramps.
+Next is aluminum yard ramps.
 These work with both combustibles and non-combustibles, making them more versatile than steel ramps.
 They are also flexible when it comes to being able to work with smaller spaces.
-Aluminum ramps can pivot and turn short distances fairly easily and be positioned exactly where they may be needed.
-This makes loading much easier than if you are using a steel ramp in a cramped area, as they take up much more space and do not pivot.
-In terms of longevity, however, aluminum ramps have a much shorter lifespan compared to steel ramps, but they do not need to be maintained.
-Over a longer period of time, it costs more to own an aluminum ramp compared to a steel ramp because they would need to be replaced instead of cleaned.
-Since aluminum ramps are lighter than steel ramps, they are also more portable, but they have a much less load capacity.
+Aluminum yard ramps can pivot and turn short distances fairly easily.
+They can even be positioned exactly where they may be needed.
+This makes loading much easier than if you are using a steel ramp in a cramped area.
+Steel yard ramps take up much more space and do not pivot.
+In terms of longevity, aluminum yard ramps have a much shorter lifespan compared to steel ramps.
+However, aluminum yard ramps do not need to be maintained.
+Over a longer period of time, it costs more to own an aluminum yard ramp compared to a steel ramp.
+They would need to be replaced instead of cleaned.
+Since aluminum yard ramps are lighter than steel ramps, they are also more portable.
+Though, they have a much less load capacity.
 Usually this number is capped at about 16,000 lbs, which is half of the usual weight of a steel ramp.